What makes a fridge stop working?

 1. Turn down the freezer’s temperature setting to see if the fridge kicks on.
 Lowering the temperature in the refrigerator compartment isn’t a good test, because many refrigerators are chilled via vents from the freezer.

 2. Make sure there is sufficient airflow around the fridge.
 You should have at least 3 inches of air space at the back and 1 inch at the top to help dissipate heat from the coils.
 Insufficient space can overheat the compressor, causing the fridge to shut down.

-Beyond trying these diagnostic tests, you’ll probably need to call a repair technician, who may test the following devices: compressor relay and overload protector, temperature controls, defrost timer and evaporator fan.
+Beyond trying these diagnostic tests, you’ll probably need to call a repair technician, who may test the following devices: compressor relay and overload protector, temperature controls, defrost timer, and evaporator fan.

 If You Hear the Motor But the Fridge Won’t Cool

-If it seems like the compressor motor is running, or it’s humming or making some kind of noise, and the fridge isn’t cooling at all, it’s time to call a service pro.
+If it seems like the compressor motor is running, or it’s humming or making some kind of noise, but the fridge isn’t cooling at all, it’s time to call a service pro.
 Be sure to ask whether it’s best to unplug the fridge while you wait for the service call.